LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 ``/events`` onto the end of the url (i.e.
 ``https://coding-events.cfapps.io/events``, and try out your newly deployed app.
-Cloud Foundry has handled all of the network routing for us, so we don’t have to configure this ourselves.
+Cloud Foundry has handled all of the network routing for us, so we don't have to configure this ourselves.

 Shut It Down
 ------------

 All good things must come to an end.
 Or, at the very least, will be billed hourly.
-When you’re not showing off your new application, it’s economical to stop the service.
+When you're not showing off your new application, it's economical to stop the service.

 To stop an application: